Medicago polymorpha: Description

 New seedlings have seed leaves that are oblong.
 The first true leaf is rounded.
 Later leaves will be tripartite, with a characteristic clover-like shape, appearing alternately on the stems.
 Leaflets have slightly serrated edges.
 The tiny yellow flowers attract small butterflies and other pollinating insects.

-Full grown plant stems are up to 2 feet (60 cm) long, and usually sprawl along and/or under the ground.
+Full grown plant stems are up to 60 cm long, and usually sprawl along and/or under the ground.
 The stems often root at the nodes; adult plants, and even young plants that have been able to grow for a few weeks undisturbed can be very difficult to pull out, leaving behind tap roots and a network of plant pieces when pulled.
 Mechanically removing top growth from this plant will not usually eradicate it.
 If not properly managed, burclover may then become invasive and displace more desirable vegetation.

 Being a member of the family Fabaceae, the flowers are clover-like, lipped and clustered.
 Bloom takes place from March to June in the plant's native territory.
-Flowers (3–6 mm long) are small, bright yellow, and cluster into flower heads of 2 to 10 flowers at the stem tips.
+The flowers (3–6 mm long) are small, bright yellow, and cluster into flower heads of 2 to 10 flowers at the stem tips.
 The fruit is a pod that coils tightly 2 to 6 times and has rows of prickles on the outside edge of the pod.
 The fruits are about 6–7 mm across.
 They start out green and relatively soft, but quickly turn brown and hard.
 Inside the pod are several seeds—usually yellow or tan and kidney-shaped.
 The burred fruiting bodies can be quite difficult to remove from softer fabrics, such as fleeces and knitted socks.

+Distribution and ecology

+It is native to the Mediterranean basin but is found throughout the world.

+The species forms a symbiotic relationship with the bacterium Sinorhizobium medicae, which is capable of nitrogen fixation.